Today Australia food is rich, tasty, very diverse and based on fresh ingredients. But this was not how it started.

 Chinese came to Australia during the gold rush period, after 1850.
 They brought their

 The many waves of migration influenced the way Australians cook and eat.
-Many new vegetables and fuit appeared, new cooking techniques that made food more crispy and tasty, new blends of aromas and spices.
+There were many new vegetables and fuit, new cooking techniques that made food more crispy and tasty, new blends of aromas and spices.

 They also brought new methods of brewing the coffee and established vineyards.
-Both coffee and wine are today part of the Australian food culture.
+Both coffee and wine are today part of the Australian lifestyle.

 Australian wines are famous for their quality and sell all over the world.